 Two professors from The University of Texas at Austin will be honored by President Barack Obama with the National Medal of Science.
 Allen Bard, in the College of Natural Sciences, and John Goodenough, in the Cockrell School of Engineering, are two of 12 eminent researchers who will receive the medal this year, bringing the university’s overall total to five since 1962.

-Two University of Texas at Austin faculty members were honored at the White House this week with the Presidential Early Career Awards for Scientists and Engineers (PECASE), the highest honor bestowed by the United States government for science and engineering professionals in the early stages of their independent research careers.
+Two University of Texas at Austin faculty members, Brady Cox and Brent Waters, were honored at the White House this week with the Presidential Early Career Awards for Scientists and Engineers (PECASE), the highest honor bestowed by the United States government for science and engineering professionals in the early stages of their independent research careers.

 Professor Credited for Development of the Lithium-Ion Battery Elected to National Academy of Sciences